vckyou/Reforestation/README.md

-## Ben & Jerry's really need to improve their operation.
-The only way to get there is down a rocky road.
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.